analogdevicesinc/msdk/Examples/MAX32690/Dual_Core_Sync/Dual_core_sync_arm/README.md

 * This project comes pre-configured for the MAX32655EVKIT.
 See [Board Support Packages](https://analogdevicesinc.github.io/msdk/USERGUIDE/#board-support-packages) in the MSDK User Guide for instructions on changing the target board.

+* This project will build and load the `Dual_core_sync_riscv` example into the RISC-V core.
+See the [project.mk](project.mk) file and [Build Variables for RISC-V Cores](https://analogdevicesinc.github.io/msdk//USERGUIDE/#build-variables-for-risc-v-cores) documentation.

 ## Required Connections

 If using the MAX32690EVKIT: